 When you are ready to start the sticky nature activity, simply peel off the backing.

-Then simply walk (or rush madly if you are my kids) round an outside space and stick anything that takes your fancy to your board.
-Remind them to only pick tiny pieces of growing plants so not to damage them.
+Then walk (or rush madly if you are my kids) around an outside space and stick anything that takes your fancy to your nature card.
+Remind children to only pick tiny pieces of growing plants so not to damage them.

 You can set the themes such as leaf colours, different types of seeds, or just let them freestyle.